pengyuchu/pengyuchu.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Visual Reasoning
+  - Image/Video Segmentation
   - Multimodal Learning
-  - Robotic Perception
+  - Reinforcement Learning
-  - Embodied AI
+  - VLM/MLLM

 # Education to show in About widget
 education: